AlexandreYembo/study-training/Architecture/serverless.md

   4- AWS DynamoDB -> Yes, it fits into the BaaS camp, but does not provide all of the APIs that a turnkey BaaS provider has thjis just wraps the database component.

   5- AWS Elastic Beanstalk -> No, it is a PaaS that abstracts the use of underlying IaaS (Infrastructure as a service) services, but the developer is stil responsible for scaling concerns.

+### API Gateway
+  1- Thin layer of infrastructure that handles cross-cutting concerns:

+    - Key Management

+    - Rooute Definition

+    - Request Throttling (Throttling is the process of limiting the number of requests you (or your authorized developer) can submit to a given operation in a given amount of time)

+    - Basic Caching

+  2- Is considered serverless because it does not require the developer to be concerned with scale and maintenance.

 ### Traditional Vs. Serverless Architectures